bccomputerscience/COMPB11/homework/Homework3-B.md

     String savannah = "Does Savannah see any bees?
 Savannah did."
 ```

-What is the value displayed by the expression savannah.lenght() ?
+What is the value displayed by the expression savannah.length() ?
 What is the value displayed by the method call savannah.charAt(10) ?
 Write an expression that refers to the letter b in the string referred to by savannah.